ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Keys” on one side.
+Make a | dead from receiving a heavy fall, elo. |
-| In an apoplectic fit, no time should be
+runner, and put a narrew silk ribbon | In an apoplectic fit, no time should be
 through to draw up the bag; arrange | lost in pouring down salt water, if sul-
 this runner below the light material, | ficient sensibility remains to allow of |
 Size of the bag complete, six inches | swallowing; if nct, the head ahould be